BesnikShala/Milestone-project-1/README.md

     - I came accross **Hover.css** in a previous module and I included this because you have the ablity to view each effect before you use it.
 The application is very quick and easy and the results are great.
 (Credit Ian Lunn)

 - [AOS Animate on Scroll](https://github.com/michalsnik/aos)
-    - I came accross this feature on many websites.
-My mentor also showed me an example website which included this feature.
-I decided to use this feature as it adds flow to the website especially when scrolling through content.
+    - I came accross this feature on many websites, my mentor also showed me an example website which included this feature.
+I decided to use this feature as it adds flow to the website when scrolling through content.

 - [Google Fonts](https://fonts.google.com/)
     - I chose to use **Google Fonts** for all my text within the website.
 The reason being I am confident that this should not fail or any issues come from this imported font.